Porterhouse Pork Chops with Cinnamon Apples

 - Serve with the cinnamon apples.

-- COOK THE CINNAMON APPLES
+CINNAMON APPLES PREP

 - Using a kitchen brush, apply the remaining ½ tablespoon oil to the cut sides of the apples.